Home LIVE! Features Order Calendar Results Your account Manager login

 Awards: We will be awarding trophies or medals to all finalists.

 Congressional Debate: The docket will be posted at www.speechwire.com.
-The docket will be finalized and released on February 2!
+The docket was finalized and released as of 7:00 p.m. on February 11.
+We apologize for the delay.

 Judging: Each school is responsible for providing judges to cover their entries.
 Judges must be available for the three preliminary rounds and the final round.
 One judge must be provided for every two debaters.
 One judge must be provided for every 6 events entries.
 Judges must be entered in Speechwire by Thursday, February 19.
 Judges are responsible for checking for ballots at the appropriate times.
 Judge fees will be imposed for missing judges and for judges who miss ballots.